 After a long summer in the garden and even more time spent at home than usual, there will no doubt be some maintenance tasks that need to be done around the house.
 While some jobs might just need to be added to your spring to-do list, others would benefit from being completed now, to avoid the situation getting any worse over the winter months.
 Here are a few tasks you can tackle this autumn…

 1 HOME MAINTENANCE

 Much like a spring clean, I like to do an autumn clean too.
-If you’ve been outside enjoying your lovely garden, you’ve probably spent much less time inside your home over recent months.
-It’s inevitable that messes can accumulate when you’re around less and there will be things to check on that haven’t been attended to for a while – such as cleaning plugholes, drains and gutters.
+If you’ve been outside enjoying your lovely garden or summery days out, you’ve probably spent much less time at home over recent months.
+It’s inevitable that messes can accumulate when you’re around less and there will be things to check on that haven’t been attended to for a while – such as cleaning plugholes, drains, gutters, bins and general waste management.

 Plus, now that the bad weather confines us to our indoor spaces, you may feel like there’s just too much stuff in your home.
 A decluttering session can really help you feel better and make your home feel more welcoming.
 And moving out larger pieces of furniture (you can sell them on Facebook Marketplace or Gumtree) can make your home much more spacious.

 If you’ve been DIYing over the summer you may well have piles of offcuts, leftover materials and bin-bags full of scraps taking up valuable space too.
 So arrange a rubbish removal – either a skip bag, bin collection, man-with-van etc – as this will give you a deadline to work to and have a thorough tidy up and clear out to gather together everything you want to get rid.
 Once all the mess is gone your home and garden will feel tidy, organised, and so much more spacious, ready for spending more time indoors over the winter months.